akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 The event handler is always the same independent of state.
 The main reason for not making the event handler part of the `CommandHandler` is that all events must be handled and that is typically independent of what the current state is.
-The event handler can of course still decide what to do based on the state if that is needed.
+The event handler can still decide what to do based on the state if that is needed.

 Scala
 :  @@snip [InDepthPersistentBehaviorSpec.scala]($akka$/akka-persistence-typed/src/test/scala/docs/akka/persistence/typed/InDepthPersistentBehaviorSpec.scala) { #event-handler }